 At its core, a bridge’s primary purpose is to create contrast from the rest of the song.

-Now, we're going to leave you on a somewhat controversial note: if you find that you're forcing a bridge into your song or that your arrangement won’t benefit from its existence, don’t add one; “When The Lights Go Out” by The Black Keys is a formidable song and essentially it only has two parts.
+Now, we're going to leave you on a somewhat controversial note: if you find that you're forcing a bridge into your song or that your arrangement won’t benefit from its existence, don’t add one, or you can try exploring alternatives to writing a bridge.